Skip To Content

 Calculus is difficult to remove yourself.
 Home remedies like scrubbing your teeth with baking soda and hydrogen peroxide are less than effective.
 And regular brushing and flossing will do little to remove calculus after it has formed.

-The best way to remove calculus is by having a hygienist or dentist do a deep cleaning, which includes scaling and curettage under the gum.
+The best way to remove calculus is by having a hygienist or dentist do a deep cleaning, or scaling root planing, which includes scaling and curettage under the gum.
 Deep cleaning is the only proven way of removing this malady.

 What Causes Plaque?